kingreza/theswiftbook/chapters/optionals.md

 }
 ```

-* Some(wrapped): assign some value in the instance of an optional type.
+* Some: assign some value in the instance of an optional type.
 * None: set no value in the instance of an optional type.

 `<Wrapped>` means that it is [`generic type`](generics.md).
 Therefore, you can use optionals with any type.
 An actual optional type will be determined when an optional variable or constant is declared.